AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/experience-cloud-interface-overview.md

 ---
-description: Unified Shell Overview - [!DNL Marketo Measure] - Product Documentation
+description: Adobe Experience Cloud Interface - [!DNL Marketo Measure] - Product Documentation
-title: Unified Shell Overview
+title: Adobe Experience Cloud Interface
 exl-id: 15bd7590-8eb0-46e5-9883-3be11ff58c9e
 ---
-# Unified Shell Overview {#unified-shell-overview}
+# Adobe Experience Cloud Interface {#unified-shell-overview}

-Unified Shell aligns the "shell" look and feel of Adobe Experience Cloud applications and services.
+Adobe Experience Cloud Interface aligns the "shell" look and feel of Adobe Experience Cloud applications and services.
 But, it's more than just a new design.
 It's a single-page application that delivers user experience in a single instance.

 ## User Flow {#user-flow}

-**Unified Shell Flow**

 If you're already logged in to an Adobe Experience Cloud product, click the menu icon and select **[!DNL Marketo Measure]**.